 The chemicals used in plastic are problematic because they can escape and migrate into food and drink in a process called leaching.
 There are 3 ways toxins leach from plastic:

 - Heat is the biggest culprit.
 When plastic gets warm or hot, it releases toxic chemicals up to 55x faster than normal.
 Black plastic is known to contain extremely hazardous leaching chemicals including brominated flame retardants, chlorine, PVC, cadmium, chromium, mercury, lead, and antimony, so it’s highly important to avoid using it in the kitchen.
 DO NOT MICROWAVE PLASTIC.
+And do not put plastic food contact materials into the dishwasher either.

 - Fats have also been found to increase leaching.
-Cheese, milk, yogurt, fatty meats and oils that are packaged in plastic have a much greater chance of being contaminated with leached toxins.
+Cheese, milk, yogurt, fatty meats, and oils that are packaged in plastic have a much greater chance of being contaminated with leached toxins.
 Studies show that BPA has been detected in milk packaged in Tetra Pack or HDPE plastic bottles which confirms that fatty foods have a better ability to extract BPA from plastics than water.

 It’s clear from multiple studies that we should take great care to avoid ever heating plastic.
 We should also be mindful that fatty and acidic foods in plastic containers are very likely contaminated with the chemicals present within the container itself, so overall, it’s best to choose non-plastic small kitchen appliances and storage containers whenever possible.